Strata Fees in British Columbia Updated by Mike Stewart Vancouver Realtor on October 29, 2023…

 - The Purchaser of a Pre-Sale has the right to walk away from the contract to purchase the property for any reason for 7 days after there is an accepted offer.
-This a BC Provincial Law and its called the “7 Day Rescission Period” If you can’t get financing, if your mother says its a bad idea, if you have a nightmare about Real Estate – YOU CAN KILL THE DEAL FOR ANY REASON!
+This is a BC Provincial Law called the “7 Day Rescission Period.”
+If you can’t get financing, if your mother says it’s a bad idea, if you have a nightmare about Real Estate – YOU CAN KILL THE DEAL FOR ANY REASON!

 - The Disclosure Statement will have all of the important info about the property you are buying such as the size of your suite, what will be included in the suite, and what the building will look like.
 Make sure you read it!